tjwudi/react-shadow-dom/README.md

 });
 ```

-From there `ReactShadow` will take over &ndash; creating a shadow root inside of your component, and importing any CSS documents defined in your `cssDocuments` property &ndash; which can be either an `array` or a `function`:
+From there `ReactShadow` will take over &ndash; creating a shadow root inside of your component, and importing any CSS documents defined in your `cssDocuments` property &ndash; which should be an `array`:

 ```javascript
 var ReadmeApp = $react.createClass({